ppfoodbank/bank-checkin/README.md

 ## License

 This software is licensed under the MIT license.
-See LICENSE.md for more details.
+See LICENSE for more details.